 Where the change is not authorised by the contract there are 3 ways in which the employer may vary the contract:

-After seeking agreement through consultation, terminating the employee’s employment and offering to re-employ the on new terms
+- After seeking agreement through consultation, terminating the employee’s employment and offering to re-employ them on new terms.

 Unilateral imposition of the change